conmeobeoi/ELT-Project-Netflix-Data-Cleaning-and-Analysis/README.md

 ## Project Overview
 ![Alt Text](ELT.png) <br>

+## Dataset

+This dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc.

 ### Steps Involved:
 - **Extract**: Download the Netflix Movies and TV Shows dataset using Python.